degi/rfallow/about.md

 #### Cite to the user manual as:

-Mulia R, Asmara DH, Lusiana B, and Reynoso GA.
-2023.
-R-FALLOW: a model of rural landscape dynamic and economic-ecological trade-off.
+Mulia R, Asmara DH, Lusiana B, Reynoso GA, and van Noordwijk M. 2023.
+R-FALLOW: a model of rural landscape dynamics and economic-ecological trade-off of land use scenario.
 A User’s Manual.
-World Agroforestry (ICRAF), Bogor, Indonesia, and Los Banos, the Philippines.
+World Agroforestry (ICRAF), Bogor, Indonesia and Los Banos, the Philippines.

 #### Model references: